Computing

 Purpose of study

-A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
+As part of the 2014 National Curriculum in England, the school follows the National Centre for Computing Education (NCCE) computing curriculum.
+This ensures that our pupils are equipped with the necessary skills and knowledge to thrive in the digital world.
 Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.
 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

 Aims